When it comes to your business and SEO, the Goal is EXPOSURE.

 If you’re an underfunded company trying to improve your business site’s SEO, try using some of the above-mentioned strategies.

-Not only will you save yourself some money, you’ll generate more as a result of your higher rankings.
+Not only will you save yourself some money, but you’ll also generate more as a result of your higher rankings.
 And all companies want to generate more revenue right?